mohsenht/Koslicki-lab-PSU/_members/jason-mcclelland.md

 ---
 [comment]: Fill out your description below

-Jason was a former PhD student (graduated 2018) and subsequent postdoc who is now employed as an assistant professor at the College of Idaho.
+Jason was a former PhD student (graduated 2018 from Oregon State University) and subsequent postdoc who is now employed as an assistant professor at the College of Idaho.